 I am a writer, scholar, and educator who focuses on modern and contemporary American literature, art, and culture.
-In my current position as a Marion L. Brittain Postdoctoral Fellow in the School of Literature, Media, and Communication at Georgia Tech.
-My research focuses on American literature and culture after 1900, critical theory, and the intersection of visual and textual forms.
+In my current position as a Marion L. Brittain Postdoctoral Fellow in the School of Literature, Media, and Communication at Georgia Tech, I teach classes focused on contemporary literature, visual culture, writing, and multimedia composition.
 I have a B.A. in Literature from Duke University and a Ph.D. in English from the University of Virginia.

-My book project, Senseless Violence and the Aesthetics of the Margins, is about violence and emotion in contemporary American fiction and art.
-My scholarship on contemporary fiction, violence, the avant-garde, affect studies, feminist theory, and aesthetics appears in venues including Signs: Journal of Women in Culture and Society, South Atlantic Review, the minnesota review, and the Los Angeles Review of Books.
-I have additional research and teaching interests in the digital humanities, gender and sexuality studies, critical race theory, visual culture, digital pedagogy, and rhetoric and composition.
+My book project, Senseless Violence and the Aesthetics of the Margins, is about violence and emotion in post-1945 American fiction and art.
+I have written about contemporary fiction, violence, the avant-garde, affect studies, feminist theory, and aesthetics for venues including Signs: Journal of Women in Culture and Society, South Atlantic Review, the minnesota review, and the Los Angeles Review of Books.
+I have additional research and teaching interests in the digital humanities, gender and sexuality studies, critical race theory, queer theory, new media writing, digital pedagogy, and rhetoric and composition.

 I am co-editor of a special issue of LIT: Literature Interpretation Theory devoted to the theme of “Violent Feelings,” a Contributing Editor at ASAP/J, and co-editor of TECHStyle, an online forum about digital humanities, new media writing, literary studies, and digital pedagogy.